Inpatient Admissions Process

 - Our experts will evaluate the patient’s situation against the criteria for admittance.
 We treat patients 16 years of age and up, making few exceptions for younger patients.

-- Onsite visit from a Clinical Liaison to discuss rehab at Craig.
+- Onsite visit from a Clinical Liaison to discuss rehabilitation at Craig.

 Inpatient Admissions Criteria